corbindavenport/wii-shop-extension/README.md

 # Wii Shop Channel Music

-![image](https://user-images.githubusercontent.com/3879063/151822369-ac4b1ea6-4c32-4918-a866-4cdf80758e43.png)

-This is a browser extension that plays the [Wii Shop Channel theme](https://www.youtube.com/watch?v=yyjUmv1gJEg) in the background when you visit a shopping website.
+This is a browser extension that plays the [Wii Shop Channel theme](https://www.youtube.com/watch?v=yyjUmv1gJEg) in the background when you visit a shopping website, detected by [Shopping Sites List](https://github.com/corbindavenport/shop-list).
 You can also select the music from the 3DS eShop, DSi Shop, Wii Shop Banner/Home, Wii U eShop, Mii Channel (Wii or 3DS), Coconut Mall, and the ["Wii Shop Wednesday" song from Nirvana The Band The Show](https://www.youtube.com/watch?v=B_qnI1WrlnU).
 Wii Shop Channel Music uses [shop-list](https://github.com/corbindavenport/shop-list) for auto-detection of shopping websites.

+![image](https://user-images.githubusercontent.com/3879063/151822369-ac4b1ea6-4c32-4918-a866-4cdf80758e43.png)

 The extension only requires two permissions: [Tabs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs), to check the URL of the currently-active tab, and [Notifications](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Notifications), to show a message after the extension is installed.